-- The guaranty fees we receive for managing the credit risk on loans underlying Fannie Mae MBS held by third parties. - The difference between interest income earned on the assets in our retained mortgage portfolio and the interest expense associated with the debt that funds those assets.
-Our retained mortgage portfolio refers to the mortgage-related assets we own (which excludes the portion of assets held by consolidated MBS trusts that back mortgage-related securities owned by third parties).
+• guaranty fees we receive for managing the credit risk on loans underlying Fannie Mae MBS held by third parties; and the difference between interest income earned on the assets in our retained mortgage portfolio and our other investments portfolio (collectively, our "portfolios") and the interest expense associated with the debt that funds those assets.
+Our retained mortgage portfolio, which we discuss in "MD&A-Retained Mortgage Portfolio," refers to the mortgage-related assets we own (excluding the portion of assets that back mortgage-related securities owned by third parties), including assets we use to provide liquidity to the mortgage markets and for our loss mitigation efforts.